SecondSonConsulting/Baseline/README.md

 1. Baseline then waits until an active end user is logged in on the device.
     1. This process does not have a timeout and will continue to wait until a user has logged into the device.
 1. When a valid user is identified `InitialScripts` are processed.
     1. There is no SwiftDialog component to `InitialScripts`.
-This is where you can customize your welcome experience to suit your use case.
+This is where you can customize your welcome experience to suit your use case by writing your own SwiftDialog script and calling it here.
 1. Once `InitialScripts` are completed, a SwiftDialog progress list will show each additional item as it is processed.
 1. Installomator is used to process any labels defined in the configuration profile
 2. Any packages defined inthe configuration profile are run.